They say…

 Although the marvellously juicy and refreshing Hells Lager is to me Camden Town’s greatest achievement so far, their other regular beers, though straightforward, are worthy of mention for their consistency and quality.

-This was a slightly hazy warm blond beer with a fine white head and a light but creamy, spicily hoppy and grapefruit aroma.
+This was a slightly hazy warm blond beer with a fine white head and a light but creamy, spicily hoppy pineapple and grapefruit aroma.
 Thistly but not too bitter US hops were evident on a fresh, fruity palate with notes of pineapple, coconut and lime over syrupy, slightly biscuity malt.
 The beer rapidly settled into a smooth, tasty, lightly bitter finish with some creamy malt.

 The keg version is normally filtered (though unpasteurised) but among the brewery’s offerings at the Brewers’ Showcase in October 2011 was an intriguing unfiltered keg edition.
 Hazy and gold with the additional carbonation to sustain a thick white head, this had notes of sulphur in an attractive aroma with subdued hop notes.